You are here

 Overview

-System-generated alerts are a method of notifying a district that there are updates to their WISEid or WISEstaff data which require their attention.
-Alerts come in two parts: first is a message generated within WISEid / WISEstaff which can be viewed by anyone within the district; second is an email sent to notify district staff that there are alerts awaiting review.
-Based on the importance of the data affected, some emails are designed to automatically notify the district via email, while others are optional, allowing the district to opt in to receive emails.
+System-generated alerts notify a district that there are updates to their WISEid or WISEstaff data which require their attention.
+Alerts come in two parts: first is a message generated within WISEid / WISEstaff which anyone in the district can view; second is an email sent to notify district staff that there are alerts awaiting review.
+Based on the importance of the data affected, some emails automatically notify the district via email, while others are optional, meaning the district opts in to receive emails.

-Alerts are generated nightly, based on data changes or new data entry deadlines from the previous day.
+Alerts generate nightly based on data changes or new data entry deadlines from the previous day.

 Return to Alerts menu